cyberbotics/webots/docs/discord/technical-questions.md

 `@David Mansolino` Previously i added it to the robot node.
 I will add to body slot of op3 now.
 I will add both emi ter and receiver tiop3 body slot.
 Correct?
 Mant thanks

 ##### David Mansolino [cyberbotics] 06/09/2020 05:12:15
-> also I am trying to build a custom vehicle with 2 rear rotational wheels and 2 front steering wheels and atm I am trying with 4 motor, one on each joint, and the front once having them rotate around y axis.
+> also I am trying to build a custom vehicle with 2 rear rotational wheels and 2 front steering wheels and atm I am trying with 4 motor, one on each joint, and the front once having them rotate around y-axis.
 The problem is that rear wheels are spinning and fronts are not because they are not free to move.
 Can u help me to solve this problem ?
 Or there is a different approach for steering wheels ?

 `@black_hammer_67` the front one should use a Hinge2Joint node instead of a simple 'HingeJoint' node.
 BUt an even better solution would be to use the AckermannVehicle node: [https://cyberbotics.com/doc/automobile/ackermannvehicle](https://cyberbotics.com/doc/automobile/ackermannvehicle)